How to Stay Updated on AI as a Software Developer — Without the Noise

 Step 1 Open morningmail.ai

-Step 5 Make it yours: AI developer tools
+Step 2 Type your topic: AI developer tools

-That prompt is already strict: releases with version numbers, papers with benchmarks, repos crossing real thresholds — no hype threads, no leaks, primary sources linked.
 It gets sharper with your stack in it.
-I'd append something like: "I ship TypeScript on Node and call the Anthropic and OpenAI APIs in production.
+Click the Assignment and append something like: "I ship TypeScript on Node and call the Anthropic and OpenAI APIs in production.
 Flag SDK breaking changes, deprecation timelines, and anything that moves context windows or per-token pricing."
+If you'd rather not type, the five tweaks under the field each add a line — "+ skip the hype" is the one I'd reach for here.

 Get more out of your brief